awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 ## Finding Running Spot Instances<a name="using-spot-instances-running"></a>

 Amazon EC2 launches a Spot Instance when the maximum price exceeds the Spot price and capacity is available\.
 A Spot Instance runs until it is interrupted or you terminate it yourself\.
-If your maximum price is exactly equal to the Spot price, there is a chance that your Spot Instance will remain running, depending on demand\.
+If your maximum price is exactly equal to the Spot price, there is a chance that your Spot Instance remains running, depending on demand\.

-**To find running Spot Instances using the console**
+**To find running Spot Instances \(console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Spot Requests**\.

    You can see both Spot Instance requests and Spot Fleet requests\.
 If a Spot Instance request has been fulfilled, **Capacity** is the ID of the Spot Instance\.
 For a Spot Fleet, **Capacity** indicates how much of the requested capacity has been fulfilled\.
-To view the IDs of the instances in a Spot Fleet, choose the expand arrow, or select the fleet and then select the **Instances** tab\.
+To view the IDs of the instances in a Spot Fleet, choose the expand arrow, or select the fleet and choose **Instances**\.

 1. Alternatively, in the navigation pane, choose **Instances**\.
 In the top right corner, choose the **Show/Hide** icon, and then select **Lifecycle**\.
 For each instance, **Lifecycle** is either `normal`, `spot`, or `scheduled`\.

-**To find running Spot Instances using the AWS CLI**
+**To find running Spot Instances \(AWS CLI\)**
 To enumerate your Spot Instances, use the [describe\-spot\-instance\-requests](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-spot-instance-requests.html) command with the `--query` option as follows:

 ```